A PICTORIAL BIOGRAPHY OF CHARLES DARWIN

 d5

-I believe this to be the last portrait of Darwin.
+I believe this to be the last portrait of Charles Darwin

 Darwin died in April, 1882 and was buried in Westminster Abbey.